DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 When you're finished, switch back to the terminal and press `Ctrl-c` to kill the server.
 Keep this shutdown when you're not using it.

-argument to your docker-compose command to run the container in the background.
+Once things are working consistently, use `docker-compose up -d` to start the container in the background.
 After launching a container like this, use `docker-compose down` to stop it again.

 #